May 21, 1502 – The island of Saint Helena was discovered by the Portuguese explorer João da Nova.

 May 21, 1688 – Poet Alexander Pope was born in London.

-May 21, 1758 - 10-year-old Mary Campbell was abducted from her home in Cumberland County, Pennsylvania, by Lenape Indians; she becomes an icon of the French and Indian War and backcountry experience.
+May 21, 1758 - 10-year-old Mary Campbell was abducted from her home in Cumberland County, Pennsylvania, by Lenape Indians; she became an icon of the French and Indian War and backcountry experience.
 After her abduction, Campbell lived among the family of Chief Netawatwees in the Ohio Valley.
 Mary Campbell was returned to a European settlement at age 16 in the famous release of captives orchestrated by Colonel Henry Bouquet at the conclusion of Pontiac’s War in November 1764.